Haltroy/CefNet.Avalonia.Examples/README.md

 # CefNet.Avalonia.Examples

+## IMPORTANT

+The CefNet is no longer maintained and also gone.
+If you want a cross-platform CEF binding for .NET and AvaloniaUI, check out [CefGllue](https://github.com/OutSystems/CefGlue) (or [WebView](https://github.com/OutSystems/WebView)) instead.
+This is for archival purposes only.

+## Original Description

 This repository contains 2 examples.

  - CefNet.Avalonia.Example: The one used in the CefNet repository, but project references are replaced with package references.